• Skip to main content

 Filed Under: Rigid heddle weaving, Selling, Weaving Tagged With: level up your weaving, rigid heddle weaving, selling your weaving

 My Youtube channel is packed full of helpful videos for weavers of all levels.
-But today I wanted to share a list of 42 rigid heddle loom tips that will make a difference.
+But today I wanted to share a list of 42 helpful rigid heddle weaving tips that will make a difference to your weaving journey.

 Most of these videos are short and to the point and are all related to the rigid heddle loom!
 I want you to gain confidence and become the weaver you want to be.
-My hope is that gathering all these tips into one place means you have fast and easy access to a wealth of knowledge and information.
+My hope is that gathering these 42 helpful rigid heddle weaving tips into one place means you have fast and easy access to a wealth of knowledge and information.

-Whether you want to delve more into warping, threading, fixing mistakes or optimal weaving, you should find some help here:
+Whether you want to delve more into warping, threading, fixing mistakes or optimal weaving, you will find plenty of help here!

 Warping a different way…